How to Rent-to-Own a Home With Bad Credit

 Buy a house with an FHA or VA loan

-To find the best option for you, shop around at different lenders to compare credit score qualifications and other eligibility requirements.
+To find the best option, shop at different lenders to compare credit score qualifications and other eligibility requirements.

 Contact a housing assistance program

-Many states and municipalities offer programs specifically designed to help first-time home buyers with financial assistance, including down payment assistance, and low-interest loans.
+Many states and municipalities provide programs tailored specifically for first-time homebuyers, offering financial support such as down payment assistance and low-interest loans.

-The Department of Housing and Urban Development (HUD) also offers a variety of homeownership assistance programs and the Good Neighbor Next Door program, which offers a 50% discount to law enforcement officers, teachers, and firefighters.
+The Department of Housing and Urban Development (HUD) also has a range of homeownership assistance programs, including the Good Neighbor Next Door program, which offers a 50% discount to law enforcement officers, teachers, and firefighters.

-Many areas also have local or community-based organizations that help home buyers.
-Visit your municipality website and search for housing assistance or grants to see what’s available.
+Additionally, many local or community-based organizations offer help to prospective homebuyers.
+Check your local government's website and search for housing assistance or grants to explore what's available in your area.

 » FIND: Homeownership assistance programs by state (HUD)